wheelercj/chriswheeler.dev/content/posts/restic-vs-duplicati.md

 **Excluding**

 As a software developer, I have many large folders of temporary data that are pointless to back up.
-Their names are predictable but there locations are not.
+Their names are predictable but their locations are not.
 Even though storage space is cheap, storing this extra data adds up and costs a lot of money.

 With Duplicati, you have to manually deselect each and every folder that you don't want to back up (if it's within a folder you are backing up).
 This is time consuming and prone to mistakes.